Skip to main content

 • get professional help from mental health services

-• let them know they're not alone and you care about them
+• let the person know they're not alone and you care about them

-• offer your support in finding other solutions to their problems
+• offer your support in finding other solutions to their difficulties

 Organisations that provide mental health supports